An update from the Trolley...

 On July 25, 2019, five months before their special day, members of the Society of Santa took a ride on the Trolley!

 Enjoy Your Ride!

 Ride an open trolley car along the scenic South Platte Greenway and see Denver from an open-air “Breezer”!
-Our Trolley operates from Confluence Park (REI), past the Downtown Aquarium, Children’s Museum and Sports Authority Field at Mile High.
+Our Trolley operates from Confluence Park (REI), past the Downtown Aquarium, Children’s Museum of Denver, and Broncos Stadium at Mile High.

 Make a tax-deductible donation today to help with the refurbishment of the Trolley car body and upkeep of the Trolley track.
 Read more about ways to donate or simply donate below via PayPal (which also takes credit cards):